We're going to do a five-minute practice now.

 If you notice the breath.

-You might also gratitude by reflecting on how that breath has sustained you for all the.
+You might also gratitude by reflecting on how that breath has sustained you for all those years.

 Years or decades of your life.